avniproject/avni-client/Readme.md

 [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/openchs/openchs)

 # Dev setup
-If running the repository for the first time, make sure you have homebrew installed.
+If you are setting up the machine for the first time, make sure you have homebrew installed.
 If you have homebrew installed just run `make install` from the root of this repository.